Diabetic neuropathy: Physical therapy

+Surgery

+Diabetic peripheral neuropathy (DPN) with superimposed nerve compression may be treatable in the limbs with multiple nerve decompressions.
+The theory behind this procedure is that DPN predisposes patients to nerve compression at anatomic areas of narrowing, and that a majority of symptoms of DPN are actually attributable to nerve entrapment, a treatable condition.
+Multiple systematic reviews have found that nerve decompression surgery for DPN is associated with lower pain scores, higher two-point discrimination (a measure of sensory improvement), lower rate of ulcerations, fewer falls (in the case of lower extremity decompression), and fewer amputations.
+Multiple nerve decompression surgery is unusual in that it can reverse some symptoms (e.g. lower pain and increased sensation), while also providing protection against serious foot complications (e.g. ulcers and amputations).

 Other

+Yoga and pranayama

+Yoga practices, including pranayama (regulated breathing exercises), have been studied in India as complementary therapies for people with diabetic neuropathy.
+Proposed mechanisms include improved microvascular circulation, reduction in oxidative stress, better glycaemic control, and modulation of autonomic nervous system function.

+Case reports have described reductions in neuropathic pain scores (e.g., DN4 and sLANSS) and improvements in blood sugar levels after yoga and naturopathy interventions.

+Wellness organisations in India, including those associated with yoga teacher Swami Ramdev, promote pranayama for managing diabetic complications such as neuropathy.
+However, these claims have not been confirmed in peer-reviewed clinical trials, and more controlled research is needed to establish whether yoga or pranayama can regenerate nerve cells or reverse neuropathy.

 Low-quality evidence supports a moderate-large beneficial effect of botulinum toxin injections.
 There is insufficient evidence to draw firm conclusions for the utility of the cannabinoids nabilone and nabiximols.

 Prognosis

 The mechanisms of diabetic neuropathy are poorly understood.
 At present, treatment alleviates pain and can control some associated symptoms, but the process is generally progressive.

 As a complication, there is an increased risk of injury to the feet because of loss of sensation (see diabetic foot).
 Small infections can progress to ulceration and this may require amputation.

 Epidemiology

 Globally diabetic neuropathy affects approximately 132 million people as of 2010 (1.9% of the population).

 Diabetes is the leading known cause of neuropathy in developed countries, and neuropathy is the most common complication and greatest source of morbidity and mortality in diabetes.
-It is estimated that neuropathy affects 25% of people with diabetes.
+A systematic review has found that diabetic peripheral neuropathy affects 30% of diabetes patients.
 Diabetic neuropathy is implicated in 50–75% of nontraumatic amputations.

 The main risk factor for diabetic neuropathy is hyperglycemia.
 In the DCCT (Diabetes Control and Complications Trial, 1995) study, the annual incidence of neuropathy was 2% per year but dropped to 0.56% with intensive treatment of Type 1 diabetics.
 The progression of neuropathy is dependent on the degree of glycemic control in both Type 1 and Type 2 diabetes.
 Duration of diabetes, age, cigarette smoking, hypertension, height, and hyperlipidemia are also risk factors for diabetic neuropathy.